Spring Garden Revival

 Understanding Thatch Buildup in Berwyn’s Heavy Clay Soils

-• Water ponding after light rain
+• Water ponding after rain due to poor infiltration

 • Thinning turf despite fertilization